Understanding Subdivision in Brisbane

 Assessing Subdivision Viability

-Subdividing land requires thorough due diligence to ascertain the potential of a property.
-This involves examining zoning regulations, understanding the Brisbane City Plan 2014, and determining whether the lot is suitable for code assessment or "impact assessable" under the development assessment process.
+- Determining whether the lot is suitable for code assessment or "impact assessable" under the development assessment process

 - Check zoning and planning scheme constraints